dimitardimitrov/radium/README.md

 There isn't much to configure.
 The only option is to remove the user block from the left side of the prompt.
 This is convenient when your prompt gets crowded.
 You can enable/disable the user block through the RADIUM_USER_BLOCK environemntal variable.

 #### Disable the user block
-  1. Add the user block variable with 0 value(false) to your environment variables.
+  1. Add the user block variable with 0 value(false) to your user environment variables file.

         RODIUM_USER_BLOCK=0" >> ~/.zprofile